 Managers have to plan improvements and report results.
 Look for candidates who can take responsibility for their actions and have strong decision-making skills.
-Managers take care of different things on a daily basis and coordinate with professionals from other departments.
+Managers take care of different things daily and coordinate with professionals from other departments.

-Plan your questions in a way that you get to know if candidates enjoy variety if their work and can handle challenges.
+Plan your questions in a way that you get to know if candidates enjoy a variety in their work and can handle challenges.
 They should exhibit high professionalism, as they are seniors-other team members look up to.

 Interview questions for Managers: